edinburghlivinglab/ddc/pages/reading_list.md

 We recommend some of the following documents and websites, but the particular ones that you choose will depend on the specific details of your project.

-* Gitelman, L. (Ed.), 2013.
-Raw Data Is an Oxymoron.
-MIT Press.
 * Gray, D. E., 2004.
 Doing Research in the Real World.
 London.
 SAGE Publications.
 * Kitchin, R., 2014.
 The Data Revolution: Big Data, Open Data, Data Infrastructures and Their Consequences.
 SAGE.
 * Offenhuber, Dietmar, and Carlo Ratti, Waste Is Information: Infrastructure Legibility and Governance (MIT Press, 2017)
 * Ratti, Carlo, and Matthew Claudel, The City of Tomorrow: Sensors, Networks, Hackers, and the Future of Urban Life (Yale University Press, 2016)

 * [The City of Tomorrow](https://www.scribd.com/document/384155848/The-City-of-Tomorrow-Sensors-Networks-Hackers-And-the-Future-of-Urban-Life) - Ch.
 1 pp. 3-13
 * Kenneth Cukier and Viktor Mayer-Schönberger, “[The Rise of Big Data](https://www.foreignaffairs.com/articles/2013-04-03/rise-big-data),” Foreign Affairs, May/June 2013, pp. 28-40.